Jean Côté

-Jean Léon Côté (May 26, 1867 – September 23, 1924) was a prominent French-Canadian politician.
-He served as a member of the Legislative Assembly of Alberta from 1909 until 1923 sitting with the provincial Liberal Party in both government and opposition.
+Jean Léon Côté (May 26, 1867 – September 23, 1924) was a Canadian politician.
+He served as a member of the Legislative Assembly of Alberta from 1909 until 1923, sitting with the provincial Liberal Party in both government and opposition.
 He vacated his provincial seat when he was appointed to the Senate of Canada in 1923.
-He served until his death in 1924 sitting with the federal Liberal caucus.
+He served until his death in 1924, sitting with the federal Liberal caucus.

 Early life

 Jean Léon Côté was born on May 26, 1867, in the village of Les Éboulements, Canada East, to Cléophas and Denise Côté.
 Côté was a surveyor and civil engineer by trade, and first visited the Edmonton area in 1886 as part of a survey crew.
 He returned to the East and trained as a Dominion Land Surveyor for the Department of the Interior, where he worked from 1893 to 1900.
 He participated in a number of high-profile projects, including the Alaska Boundary Commission.